thomcc/aboutsync/README.md

 advanced users who would like some insights into their Sync data.

-Once installed, you can either select "About Sync" from the tools menu, or just paste chrome://aboutsync/content/index.html into a tab.
+Once installed, you can either select "About Sync" from the tools menu, or just type about:sync into the URL bar.

 The source code is at https://github.com/mhammond/aboutsync and pull requests are welcome!